 How Can Hypnotherapy Help Someone With Addiction?

-Hypnotherapy increases a person’s chance of success by addressing some of the contributing factors to dependence including low self esteem and emotional trauma, as well as resolving conflicts between conscious and subconscious motivations.
+Many people struggling with addiction or dependence may have already attempted other treatments before trying hypnotherapy.
+This pattern can lead to discouragement, frustration, and even hopelessness.
+However, hypnotherapy increases a person’s chance of success by addressing some contributing factors to dependence, including low self-esteem and emotional trauma, as well as resolving conflicts between conscious and subconscious motivations.

 Self-Esteem

 Low self-esteem may increase the chances of a person becoming dependent on a substance or behavior.
-In addition, many people who abuse substances or engage in compulsive behaviors report feelings of shame and guilt which contribute to decreased self-esteem.
+In addition, many people who abuse substances or engage in compulsive behaviors report shame and guilt, further contributing to decreased self-esteem.

-During a course of hypnotherapy, the therapist will help the person improve their sense of self-esteem and their perception and value of themselves.
-Some of the methods used to achieve these benefits may include hypnotic suggestions, daily journaling, and positive affirmations.
+During hypnotherapy, the therapist will help the person improve their self-esteem, self-perception, and value of themselves.
+Some methods to achieve these benefits may include hypnotic suggestions, daily journaling, and positive affirmations.

 Trauma

-For example, a 2007 study of three groups of war veterans showed that those who were diagnosed with PTSD or trauma exposure along with substance use disorders (SUD) were more likely to experience more intense symptoms and had a greater risk of relapse.3
+For example, a 2007 study showed that war veterans diagnosed with PTSD or trauma exposure and substance use disorders (SUD) were more likely to experience increased symptoms and a greater risk of relapse than those without PTSD.3

-During the course of a program of hypnotherapy, traumatic memories may resurface.
-A skilled hypnotherapist will spend some time working on those issues.
+Traumatic memories may resurface during hypnotherapy, and a skilled hypnotherapist will spend time working on those issues.
 By lessening the intensity of trauma and PTSD symptoms, the chances of addiction recovery increase.4

 Conscious & Subconscious Motivations

 Conscious and subconscious motivations may differ.
-For example, a person who has made the conscious decision to stop their dependent behavior may still continue to make choices that undermine that goal, which could be due to subconscious motivations.
+For example, a person who has made the conscious decision to stop their dependent behavior may continue to make choices that undermine that goal, possibly due to subconscious motivations.

 Subconscious motivations are often related to the desire to meet basic needs for well-being, comfort, pleasure, and safety.
 A conflict arises when an attempt is made to change the behavior that has met those needs in the past without providing a viable alternative.
 The hypnotherapist can help the person identify these unconscious motivations and find healthy alternatives to meeting those needs.